anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Where all think alike, no one thinks very much.
+Quote: All know the way; few actually walk it.

-By: Walter Lippmann
+By: Bodhidharma